 The answer might seem straightforward, but the story behind it is rich with history, practical considerations, and even a touch of unexpected drama.
 The White House, the official residence and principal workplace of the President of the United States, is indeed white.
-However, the journey to its permanent white hue is a tale worth exploring, involving fire, reconstruction, and a deliberate choice that has shaped the image of American democracy for centuries.
+Even so, the journey to its permanent white hue is a tale worth exploring, involving fire, reconstruction, and a deliberate choice that has shaped the image of American democracy for centuries.

 Main Subheading